Foll2/Stormworks-Chatgpt/README.md

 1. Subscribe to the addon on the Steam Workshop
 2. Install Node.js `https://nodejs.org/en/download`
-3. Install the required dependencies using `npm i stormworkschatgpt`
+3. Install the required dependencies using `npm i`
 4. Create a `.env` file and add the following variable with your OpenAI API key:

 ```
 OPENAI_ACCESS_TOKEN=your_api_key_here
 ```
-Feel free to contact me on discord if you need any extra help: Foll#8000
+Feel free to contact me on discord if you need any extra help: Foll.
-<sub>Temporary Api key may be granted if asked nicely</sub>

 ### Usage